 If you use a computer, this class is for you!
 Learn how to key the alphabetic keyboard "by touch." while using techniques designed to prevent repetitive stress injury.
 This self-paced class utilizes tutorial software that allows you to learn on an individualized program at your own pace.
-A textbook is required for this course.
-P/NP
+P/NP sbeckham@losmedanos.edu to request an orientation sheet.